locallyoptimistic/LocallyOptimistic/content/post/ab_dialogue.md

 **Diane:** Exactly.
 **Marty:** Okay, I'm with you so far.
 P-values are used to tell us if there is a difference.
 But in this test we actually wanted to see a meaningful difference in the two conversion rates.
 Do p-values say anything about differences greater than 0.0001%?

 **Diane:** They can.
 Basically given a significance threshold and a sample size, our test is able to detect some level of difference between A and B. If we have a large enough sample size, then we can detect very small differences.
 It's kinda like the precision of our test.
-But this sometimes gives p-values a bad wrap, because you can make almost any test seem significant with enough data.
+But this sometimes gives p-values a bad rap, because you can make almost any test seem significant with enough data.
 That's why I asked you at the beginning what difference in conversion rate you care about testing for.
 **Marty:** And we said that we care about differences around 0.5%.

 **Diane:** Right, so I set up the test to be able to identify a difference of 0.5%.
 When we collected enough samples, we stopped the test and looked at the result.